TESTING TOOLS INTERVIEW QUESTIONS PART 1

 6. What is end-to-end testing?

-End to End testing is the process of testing a software system from start to finish.
+End-to-end testing is the process of testing a software system from start to finish.
 The tester tests the software just like an end-user would.
-For example, to test a desktop software, the tester would install the software as the user would, open it, use the application as intended, and verify the behavior.
+For example, to test desktop software, the tester would install the software as the user would, open it, use the application as intended, and verify the behavior.
 Same for a web application.

 There is an important difference between end-to-end testing vs. other forms of testing that are more isolated, such as unit testing.
 In end-to-end testing, the software is tested along with all its dependencies and integrations, such as databases, networks, file systems, and other external services.